 - Action Dad: He has a son.

-- Animal Motif: As Prince Puma.
+- Animal Motif: As two cat species as Prince Puma.
 His mask looks like a jaguar, the sacred big cat of Mexico.

 - Charlie Brown from Outta Town: The whole Helios thing.